Verkeerdevlei

 Verkeerdevlei is a small town in the Free State province of South Africa.

 Town 39 km south-east of Brandfort.
 Afrikaans for ‘wrong marsh’, the name probably refers to an east-west flow of water in an area where the direction is normally west-east.

+Verkeerdevlei is approximately 8 km east of the N1 national road on the R703 regional route.
+The toll gate near Verkeerdevlei on the N1 national road is named after the town.
+East of Verkeerdevlei on the R703 road is the town of Excelsior.